What did I read, listen to or watch during the past year? Let’s see….

 Few beings have ever been so impregnated, pierced to the core, by the conviction of the absolute futility of human aspiration.
 The universe is nothing but a furtive arrangement of elementary particles.
 A figure in transition toward chaos.
 That is what will finally prevail.
 The human race will disappear.
 Other races in turn will appear and disappear.
 The skies will be glacial and empty, traversed by the feeble light of half-dead stars.
 These too will disappear.
 Everything will disappear.
 And human actions are as free and as stripped of meaning as the unfettered movement of the elementary particles.
 Good, evil, morality, sentiments?
 Pure “Victorian fictions”.
 All that exists is egotism.
 Cold, intact and radiant.

 Lovecraft wrote about unimaginable horrors; Houellebecq writes about human behavior.
-There is some overlap.
+There is overlap.
 I might read Submission sometime, and that will be enough of Houellebecq.

 Less important, but more enjoyable: